Britteco

 The foam is designed for long-term underground stability in suitable dry conditions.
 It offers minimal shrinkage, strong resistance to hydrocarbons and mineral oils, and a design life of at least 150 years in suitable dry underground conditions.

 Yes.
 Although the foam provides a durable, permanent-quality fill, it can be mechanically removed if required by cutting, breaking, or digging out the cured material.
-This makes it practical for sites that may require future access or redevelopment.
+This makes it a practical solution for sites that may require future access or redevelopment.

 In many cases, yes.
 Foam filling can reduce or eliminate the need for major excavation, helping lower disruption, shorten project timescales, and reduce overall site costs.